 Can we see the Anypoint MQ headers in the browse message options?

 Anypoint MQ provides direct access to the message ID and payload.
 You can see the message headers using the Chrome browser and its Network Inspector feature.

-The only officially supported connectors and transports for shared resources are: HTTP/HTTPS, VM, JMS, JMS Caching Connection Factory, Database, WMQ, JBoss Transaction Manager, and Bitronix Transaction Manager.
+The only officially supported connectors and transports for shared resources are HTTP/HTTPS, VM, JMS, JMS Caching Connection Factory, Database, WMQ, JBoss Transaction Manager, and Bitronix Transaction Manager.

-When using Anypoint MQ as a message processor with prefetch, only use a global prefetch configuration.
+When using Anypoint MQ as a message processor with prefetch, use only a global prefetch configuration.

 For example, the following local prefetch does not work:

 <anypoint-mq:subscriber config-ref="Anypoint_MQ_Configuration" destination="programmatically" doc:name="Anypoint MQ" > <anypoint-mq:prefetch fetchSize="50" fetchTimeout="10000"/> </anypoint-mq:subscriber>

 <anypoint-mq:prefetch name="Prefetch_Settings" fetchSize="50" fetchTimeout="10000" doc:name="Prefetch Settings"/> <anypoint-mq:subscriber config-ref="Anypoint_MQ_Configuration" destination="programmatically" doc:name="Anypoint MQ" prefetch-ref="Prefetch_Settings"/>